Microsoft Power BI Consulting Canada

 Based on your needs, Endeavour can deploy Power BI as a robust Cloud application integrated via the Power BI Gateway to your on-premise SQL Server databases, Dynamics CRM on-premise, or Microsoft Dynamics GP ERP.

-The current Spring 2020 price for Power BI Pro in Canada is $12.00/user per month via Endeavour.
+The current summer 2020 price for Power BI Pro in Canada is $12.00/user per month via Endeavour.

 Power BI Premium is a viable option for larger Enterprise organizations with 500 BI users or more, and or those who strive to integrate massive datasets from IoT, Big Data and high volume transactions.